The full list

 + many others LP's and singles.

-The former leader of I New Dada, a very popular beat group that even supported The Beatles in their legendary italian tour, Arcieri left his old band for a solo career, and even had an interesting progressive release with the Trasparenze LP from 1973, an album with good instrumental parts.
-Subsequently he formed the Chrisma (later Krisma) duo with his wife Christina Moser.
+The former leader of I New Dada, a very popular beat group that even supported The Beatles in their legendary Italian tour, Arcieri left his old band for a highly successful solo career, and even had an interesting progressive release with the Trasparenze LP from 1973, an album with good instrumental parts.

 AREA